How to Purchase Labels? A Cost-Effective Approach Using Active Learning Markets: Monte Carlo results

 \section{Monte Carlo results}

 This appendix reports additional Monte Carlo simulation results that complement the main estimation results presented in Sections~\ref{sec:sens_1} (Table~\ref{tab:montecarlo_bc_sc_var}) and~\ref{sec:sens_2} (Table~\ref{tab:montecarlo_bc_sc_mse}).
 For each configuration, we vary key model parameters—namely willingness-to-pay (WTP)~$\phi$, willingness-to-sell (WTS) scaling coefficient~$\eta$, and budget limit~$B$—and report the mean and interquartile range of purchased data points across 50 independent runs.
-These results illustrate the robustness of the proposed pricing schemes and their sensitivity to parameter variations.